gmofishsauce/yarc/README.md

 ## doc - YARC documentation

 Engineering documentation for YARC.
-No "user documentation" is planned.
+No "user documentation" is planned, but some of the documentation is tersely user-oriented, such as the document that describes the assembly language.

 ## forth - Implementation of the FORTH language for YARC.

-Empty, for now.
+Forth implementation for YARC.
+To be based on Jones Forth which can be found in a subdirectory.

 ## ftz - Fritz sketches for YARC.